 When it comes to this, I can easily make an entire hour-long video about negotiation styles.
 There are just so many different ways to go about this and so many intricacies of negotiating a deal.
-First of all, from a buyer’s perspective, it’s very important that you offer a price that you don’t regret offering if the seller does not take your offer.
+First of all, from a buyer’s perspective, it’s very important that you offer a price that you don’t regret offering if the seller doesn’t take your offer.
 And when doing this, it’s very important that you think long term.
-This means that if you lose the deal, you don’t think to yourself, “Dang, I should have just come up an extra $5,000.”
+This means that if you lose the deal, you don’t think to yourself, “Dang, I should have just come up with an extra $5,000.”
 I can’t tell you how many buyers have said this to me and regretted not paying a little bit more.

 Offer what’s needed to get what you want!

 My advice to them is just why didn’t you offer more?
 That’s my recommendation from a buyer’s perspective, especially if you’re planning for this to be a very long term hold or something that you’re going to live in for a very long time.
 Just think to yourself, 10 years from now, are you going to care if you paid an extra few grand for the property?
 Chances are, 10 years from now, it’s not really going to matter.
 So it’s just important at the end of the day that you don’t have any regrets with what you offer.
 If you offer the highest price and someone else out-bids you on that, at least go into it thinking, “I paid as high as I was willing to go.”

 What are you interested in?

 Have you been involved with the sale of a home before?

 How many times have you moved in the last 5 years?